Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Construction of the velocity field

-It is possible to construct, thanks to the previous construction of a rotating pipe, a pipe with a velocity field which starts out horizontal with magnitude $v$ and the width of the pipe $\widehat{A}$.
+} It is now possible to construct, thanks to the previous construction of an {\em enlarging} pipe, a pipe with a velocity field which starts out horizontal with magnitude $v$ and the width of the pipe $\widehat{A}$.
 Then, it turns and becomes a vertical pipe with width $A^{\prime}$ and the magnitude of the velocity field is $v^{\prime}$.
 To ensure the divergence-free condition we have the relation $v^\prime = v \frac{\widehat{A}}{A^\prime}$.
 Afterwards, the pipe again turns and becomes horizontal with width $\widehat{A}$ and the magnitude of the velocity field is again $v$ (see Figure~\ref{fig:DoubleRotatingPipe}).